 There are serious infection risks from the environment too.
 Several different types of bacteria and fungal spores, which can be harmful to people with CF, exist in soil, rotting vegetation and stagnant water.
 In a school setting, there may be concern about forest schools, den building, wet sand, mud kitchens, school trips to farms, fish tanks or water play.
 For some activities the risk can be minimised for example by ensuring water used in water play is fresh or that sand is kept covered, dry and regularly changed.
 The child's CF team can advise the school on this.
 The risks of playing in such environments can be reduced by wearing clothing which minimises contact with the mud/water and also thorough hand washing after such play, however there is still a risk of infection.
-Parents can have very different views on infection control.
-Some feel that the joy their child experiences when doing some gardening is such that it outweighs the risk - others will feel strongly that their child should not be allowed to play in such environments.
-Sometimes compromises can be found so as not to exclude a child, for example if the other children are digging in mud, they could be responsible for taking photographs or writing notes.

-Treating cystic fibrosis is all about maximising lung health and managing a delicate balance between the risk of infection and quality of life.
+Treating CF is all about maximising lung health and managing a delicate balance between the risk of infection and quality of life.
 This balance will be different for every family and so communication between the school and parents on this is really important.